Making room for your new plus-one

 A nursery with the next phase in mind

-The white walls in this nursery are a blank canvas for pops of color, brought in through bed linen, toys, a rug and a simple string of bunting.
+The white walls in this nursery are a blank canvas for pops of colour, brought in through bed linen, toys, a rug and a simple string of bunting.
 They’ll be an easy and affordable update later, when future “big-kid” has their own favourite shade.

 Even if the circus tent ceiling doesn’t stay in town forever, white or pine furniture (including an extendable bed) will always look great, no matter what colour ends up on the walls next.